FR

 HVAC

+HVAC matters more than many owners expect.
 Gyms generate heat quickly, especially during peak hours.
 Poor ventilation is one of the fastest ways to make an otherwise premium facility feel uncomfortable.

 General training areas8 mm rubber

-Functional zonesTurf, rubber, or a combination
+Functional zonesTurf, rubber, or a combination of both

-Thicker flooring is typically used where impact forces are higher — around free weights, racks, Olympic lifting, and heavy plate‑loaded equipment.
-Flooring is also a branding opportunity: custom turf, inlaid logos, and coordinated colours can make a large room feel distinctive without reducing functionality.
+Flooring is also a branding opportunity.
+Custom turf, inlaid logos, and coordinated colors can make a large room feel more distinctive without reducing functionality.

 Higher-end gyms often allocate more budget toward visual identity, premium finishes, and custom equipment details.
 Cardio equipment can represent a large portion of the investment because individual units are expensive, especially when advanced console technology is included.

 Strength equipment usually has a longer lifespan and more consistent usage patterns, which is why the strength layout deserves careful planning.
-We built a Gym Cost Estimator to help operators sketch a project budget based on square footage and planning assumptions.

-What Members Care About
+What Members Actually Care About

 Professionalism is the basics, done excellently.

-Members care about
+Members usually care about

-• Enough benches
+• enough benches

-• Enough cables
+• enough cables

-• Enough leg machines
+• enough leg machines

-• A clear, readable layout
+• clear layout

-• Room to move
+• room to move

-• Not waiting for popular equipment
+• not waiting too long for popular equipment

-• Equipment that feels durable and commercial‑grade
+• equipment that feels durable, smooth, and commercial-grade

-Members care less about
+Members usually care less about

-• Having every niche machine
+• having every niche machine

-• Excessive variation of the same movement
+• excessive variation of the same movement

-• Equipment they do not understand
+• equipment they do not understand

 Planning For Growth